Gamma-ray Bursts as Distance Indicators by a Statistical Learning Approach: Acknowledgement

 \section{Acknowledgement}

 We are particular grateful to Michal Ostrowski for his precious discussion during the data analysis and results, to Trevor Nelson for his preliminary analysis during the summer internship program at Stanford University supported by SLAC, to Simona Scimemi for the preliminary analysis related only to prompt emission variables during the winter internship 2018 at INAF Bologna, to Monica Brora on the very preliminary analysis on random forest.
 We also grateful to Macjei Bilicki for the useful discussion on the parameter space division.
 We thank particularly Douglas Figberg for his interesting discussion on selection biases related to this procedure and the way on how to solve them.
 M.G.D is particularly grateful for the support received as RIKEN pionieer research during her stay in Riken.
 M.G.D is grateful to the Gill Ferrandes and Donald Warren for their interesting discussions on the method of SuperLearner.
 We are also grateful to Trevor Hastie for useful suggestions to avoid overfitting and piece of the code for the 10-fold cross-validation.
 We are also grateful for the initial discussion on the project to Dmitry Maleshev.
 M.G.D. acknowledges the funding from MINIATURA2, Numer: 2018/02/X/ST9/03673.
 M.G.D also acknowledges Prof. Peter Behroozi for the insightful discussion on how to avoid overfitting in our statistical learning models.
 M.G.D and A.N also thank Nikita Khatiya, Dhruv Bal and Dr. Dieter Hartmann for extremely valuable feedback on the DRE analysis.
 This research was also support by the Visibility and Mobility module of the Jagiellonian University (Grant number: WSPR.WSDNSP.2.5.2022.5) and the NAWA STER Mobility Grant (Number: PPI/STE/2020/1/00029/U/00001).
+AN would also like to acknowledge the NAOJ Exploratory Grant and Division of Science for supporting his stay in Tokyo.
 We acknowledge funding from Swift GI Cycle XIX, grant number 22-SWIFT22-0032.
 This work was also supported by the Polish National Science Centre grant UMO-2018/30/M/ST9/00757 and by Polish Ministry of Science and Higher Education grant DIR/WK/2018/12.
+Numerical computations were in part carried out on Small Parallel Computers at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.